topdown/VVV-Dashboard/README.md

 With Vagrant Up you should be able browse to your vagrant root www usually [vvv](http://vvv) or [vvv.dev](http://vvv.dev) and see the new dashboard.

 ![image](https://raw.githubusercontent.com/topdown/VVV-Dashboard/master/screenshot.png)

+---
+** NOTE: ** This Dashboard project has no affiliation with Varying Vagrant Vagrants or any other components listed here.

+---